 For Shower units, there are no "minimums" specified as in the Mobile Food Services Contract.
 They are ordered either small or large depending on the number of shower heads.
-A rule of thumb to determine size of unit needed is 75 persons per shower head.
+A rule of thumb to determine the size of the unit needed is 75 persons per shower head.